 The implementation of the above provisions bring additional responsibilities but also human health benefits for Mediterranean countries and, therefore, the ratification of MARPOL in general and of its Annex VI in particular should be a priority for Contracting Parties, as pointed out under Specific Objective 1.
-However, considering that it may take some time for all the Contracting Parties to ratify MARPOL Annex VI and that to impose the new Annex VI strict regime within ECA in the whole of the Mediterranean Sea may not be a realistic goal if it is to be achieved within the period of the Revised Regional Strategy 2016 - 2021, it would be advisable instead to start by examining the possibility of designating certain specific areas within the Mediterranean Sea as SOx Emission Control Areas, in accordance with the provisions of the applicable IMO procedures, including the carrying out of an environmental impact study as well as an assessment of the economic impact on shipping activities.
+However, considering that it may take some time for all the Contracting Parties to ratify MARPOL Annex VI and that to impose the new Annex VI strict regime within ECA in the whole of the Mediterranean Sea may not be a realistic goal if it is to be achieved within the period of the [Revised Draft] Regional Strategy 2016 - 2021, it would be advisable instead to start by examining the possibility of designating certain specific areas within the Mediterranean Sea as SOx Emission Control Areas, drawing from the study already undertaken under the SafeMed I Project on the "Designation of the Mediterranean Sea as a SOx Emission Control Area (SOx ECA) under MARPOL Annex VI Guidelines & Procedures regarding the ratification process of Annex VI & the preparations required for the submission of an Application to IMO for the Mediterranean Sea to be designated as a SOx ECA".